 We identified expanded gene families with functions involved in striated muscle contraction (GO:0006941), nematode larval development (GO:0002119), larval feeding behavior (GO:0030536), chitin metabolic process (GO:0006030) and actin cytoskeleton organization (GO:0030036).
 The most significantly enriched GO term was the straight muscle contraction, which was largely due to the highly significant expansion of the actin family (Fig. 3a, 3d).
-KEGG enrichment showed that the number of genes involved in metabolic pathways, including drug metabolism (metabolism of xenobiotics by cytochrome P450, ko00980;P < 0.01) and autoimmunity (ko05130, ko05100;P < 0.01), exhibited significant changes (Fig. 3a).
+KEGG enrichment showed that the number of genes involved in metabolic pathways, including drug metabolism (metabolism of xenobiotics by cytochrome P450, ko00980; P < 0.01) and autoimmunity (ko05130, ko05100; P < 0.01), exhibited significant changes (Fig. 3a).
 We observed an expansion of the gene family involved in positive regulation of eating behavior (Fig. 3b).
-Finally, we found that B. schroederi has 654 unique annotated proteins, which were mainly enriched in the synthesis and recycling pathways of essential amino acids especially the degradation of valine, leucine and isoleucine, (ko00280, P < 0.01; Fig. 3c).
+Finally, we found that B. schroederi has 654 unique annotated proteins, which were mainly enriched in the synthesis and recycling pathways of essential amino acids especially the degradation of valine, leucine and isoleucine (ko00280, P < 0.01; Fig. 3c).

-3.6 | The significant expansion of actin family in Ascariasis and positive selection genes (PSGs) in B. schroederi intracellular signals that are mediated by small GTPases of the Rho family (RhoA, Rac1, and Cdc42; Fig. 4c).
+3.6 | The significant expansion of the actin family in Ascariasis and positive selection genes (PSGs) in B. schroederi

+The migration of roundworms is the main cause of VLM (Fig. 4a).
+Actin polymerization is controlled by intracellular signals that are mediated by small GTPases of the Rho family (RhoA, Rac1, and Cdc42; Fig. 4c) (Ammassari-Teule & Segal, 2017).
 We observed a very significant expansion of the actin family in the B. schroederi genome (Fig. 3d).
 Surprisingly, the three upstream regulators of actin (Rac1, ROCK and MLCK), were under strong positive selection (P < 0.01).
-ROCK phosphorylates the LIM-kinase which then phosphorylates cofilin to promote rho-induced actin cytoskeleton reorganization(Maekawa & M., 1999).
+ROCK phosphorylates the LIM-kinase which then phosphorylates cofilin to promote rho-induced actin cytoskeleton reorganization (Maekawa & M., 1999).
 These finding suggest a possible effect on myosin-actin interaction.
 Using the branch-site model implemented in PAML, 475 genes in the B. schroederi genome were found to be under strong positive selection compared with other three roundworms (Supplementary Data 3a).
-Compared with three roundworms, the acetylcholine receptor subunit alpha-type deg-3 (P=6.5x10-3), which is an important drug target(Jones, Davis, Hodgkin, & Sattelle, 2007), was shown to be under strong positive selection in the B. schroederi genome (Supplementary Data 3a).
+Compared with three roundworms, the acetylcholine receptor subunit alpha-type deg-3 (P=6.5x10-3), which is an important drug target (Jones, Davis, Hodgkin, & Sattelle, 2007), was shown to be under strong positive selection in the B. schroederi genome (Supplementary Data 3a).